nymtech/nym/documentation/docs/src/sdk/rust/troubleshooting.md

 # Troubleshooting
+TODO note on 'task client is being dropped'
 TODO note on poisson dance and not immediately killing client process TODO note on listening for non-empty messages and point towards helpers